garrettj403/QMix/CONTRIBUTING.md

 Reporting Bugs
 --------------

 If you find any bugs in QMix, please create a new issue through the [GitHub Issue tracker](https://github.com/garrettj403/QMix/issues) with the ``bug`` label.
-In your message, please include:
+In your message, please include your:
-   - your operating system,
+   - operating system
-   - your Python version,
+   - Python version
-   - your package versions (Numpy, SciPy and Matplotlib), and
+   - package versions (Numpy, SciPy and Matplotlib)
-   - if applicable, a small code snippet that recreates the error.
+   - if applicable, a small code snippet that recreates the error

-**Note:** Before reporting a bug, please ensure that you are using the latest version of QMix and that you are using the QMix virtual environment (``QMix/environment-qmix.yaml``).
+**Note:** Before reporting a bug, please ensure that you are using the latest version of QMix and that you are using the QMix virtual environment (``QMix/environment.yml``).

 Requesting New Features
 -----------------------